fguillen/SpaceSuckersChronicles/QUESTIONS.md

 ## How to reuse test_helper setup

 If I define a `Test::Unit::TestCase.setup` I can use it on any test class but if my test class **wants to add some new stuff to the setup** how can I deal with this?.

+## The infinite run cycle and the progress of the processes

+I think there are to approach to update the progress of the processes:

+* Using the real clock to calculate the status of a process on every moment.
+* Update the progress of the process sending 'update' signals each fixed amount of real time

+In this moment I'm using the second approach:

+The Universe is the one keeping running an infinite loop, calling to the method `work` of every element in the system: Constructions, Ships, ...

+There are two things I don't like with this approach:

+* My console in blocked because the method `run` never ends.
+* Could be de-synchronization between real clock and processes progress due different durations in the work that has to be done in each cycle.

+But I don't want to leave this approach yet because is very **stable** and **manipulable**:

+* The end of a process is never missed
+* I can _accelerate_ or _slow down_ the velocity of all processes very easily.

+So questions:

+* Is the not ending `run` method a good idea?
+* How can I avoid the console block?
+Threads?
+* What do you think is better approach: _real clock_ calculation, or the _cycle_ one?